 Narrative

-Race and ethnicity does not play a role in whether or not an individual is eligible to recieve assistance through CDBG funded programs.
+Race and ethnicity does not play a role in whether or not an individual is eligible to receive assistance through CDBG funded programs.
 The sole determining factor for eligibility is income.
 All races and ethnicities listed in the table above were income eligible for the programs that received CDBG funding.

 CR-15 - Resources and Investments 91.520(a)